The following people were elected to the Committee at the Annual General Meeting on 20th April 2015;

 - Committee Member : Barbro Fitzjohn

 - Committee Member and Clean Streets : Barbara Matcham

 - Committee Member : Petrina Boddington

 - Committee Member : Fiona Barnes

-Sue has lived in Southampton for over 40 years, not that she expected to be here for so long!
-She moved from Shirley to Portswood and Gordon Avenue in 1992 and enjoys the mix of people and proximity to the Common.
-She has worked in many parts of the city and surroundings as a locum Pharmacist but was glad to retire and concentrate on the garden!
+I have lived in Southampton for over 40 years, not that I expected to be here for so long!
+I moved from Shirley to Portswood and Gordon Avenue in 1992 and enjoy the mix of people and proximity to the Common.
+I have worked in many parts of the city and surroundings as a locum Pharmacist but was glad to retire and concentrate on the garden!
 The OARA has been a great way to meet people.

 I came to Southampton in 1987, moving here to be with my now husband and becoming a Saints’ season ticket holder in the process.
 We have lived in Gordon Avenue since 1990.
 I retired as a secondary headteacher in 2013 and since then have enjoyed having more time to join in with community life, including through OARA and as a governor at Bevois Town Primary School.

 I came to Southampton as a student in 1976 and never left.
 I have been living in Avenue Road since 1992.
 Since 2013 I have been researching the fascinating history of the area for Bevois Mount History.